AngelChristian/auth/README.md

 If you want to run it on another port, just run `PORT=3000 node index.js` to run it on port 3000 or https://auth-webb.herokuapp.com

-## Issue Reporting

-If you have found a bug or if you have a feature request, please report them at this repository issues section.
-Please do not report security vulnerabilities on the public GitHub issue tracker.
-The [Responsible Disclosure Program](https://auth0.com/whitehat) details the procedure for disclosing security issues.

 ## Author